soggybag/Sushi-Neko-SpriteKit-Swift3/P2-Core-Game-Objects/content.md

 After the *SushiPiece* setup, this code should be fairly clear.
 There is no need to implement a handler for the `.none` enum case as the cat can only be on the `.left` or the `.right`.

+Set the Custom class for the Cat to `Character` in `GameScene.sks`.
+This is the same as setting the Custom class for the `SushiPiece` as you did earlier.

 Next you need code to connect the cat, see if you can do this yourself.
 The process is the same as *sushiBasePiece*, just don't forget the name of this class :]